navatharaagi/AWS-SysOps-Docs/README.md

 - Loss of `network` connectivity to the primary instance, `Storage` failure on the primary database, Some kind of `resource` failure with the underlying virtual resources.

 #### Analysis:
-Optimize the Environment to Ensure Maximum Performance 1.Offloading Database Workload
+#### Optimize the Environment to Ensure Maximum Performance
+1. Offloading Database Workload
 -Read replicas used for offload work from main DB.
 Writes goes to “Source Instance” ,Reads goes to “Read Replicas" -Read Replicas uses Asynchronous replication & we can have Lag increases.we can check it through cloud watch metrics.
 -Read replicas are different from Multi-AZ failover